XML RSS

 • If you use a washball or laundryball you probably can dispense with fabric conditioner, or use a lot less.

 • Ironing is still a fairly slow, time consuming process.
-Many items, particulaly cottons, can be folded and put away neatly.
-When they are taken out to be worn, the fact that they have not been ironed is fairly hard to detect!
+Many items, particularly cottons, can be folded and put away neatly.
+When they are taken out to be worn, the fact that they have not been ironed is fairly hard to detect.
 This is especially true if you use a laundryball and you dry your clothes in the shade or a place away from artificial heat.
 It won't work for everything, though, as some clothes are more prone to crinkling... and some family members are more fastidious than others!
 Just make sure that clothes are well aired before you put them away.

-Return to Green Shift - Living Well on Less from Best Laundry Detergent
+Frugal Living - Living Well on Less

 Greenfootsteps Home - for more easy green living ideas